wawo00/DOC_UPSDK_EN/source/Unity/unity05_6_sample_gdpr.md

 ## GDPR
-`GDPR "The General Data Protection Regulation" is a data protection program issued by the European Union. f your product is intended for EU users, we offer the following solutions to ensure that `UP ADSDK` complies with the `GDPR' rules.
+`GDPR "The General Data Protection Regulation" is a data protection program issued by the European Union. f your product is intended for EU users, we offer the following solutions to ensure that `UPSDK` complies with the `GDPR' rules.

 ### GDPR Samples
 #### Customizing implementation